-It’s a new year and that often means time for reflecting on the previous year.
+Since it’s the beginning of a new year, it’s a great time to reflect on the previous 12 months.
 While thinking back to the events that shaped my life in 2012, I have been fortunate.
-My best memories have been the three trips I took to New York City.
+My best memories have included the three trips I took to New York City.

 New York isn’t new to me.
 In fact, I used to live in the Hudson Valley, just 60 miles north of NYC.
-I would often take trips to the city by Metro North train on weekends.
+I often took trips to the city by Metro North train on weekends.

 The fact that New York was exciting for me in 2012 was because I had a three-year absence from the city.
-From 2008 to 2011 I made no trips to NYC.
+From 2008 to 2011, I made no trips to NYC.
 As they say, absence makes the heart grow fonder.
-There was no closer truth between me and New York.
+There was no closer truth between New York and me.

 My first visit to the city in 2012 was for a long weekend.
 The weather may have been cold, but the city’s embrace was warm.
-In fact, I feel a closeness to the city.
+In fact, I feel a closeness to New York.
 Regarding my frequent trips, someone recently asked, “Do you have a girlfriend there you aren’t telling us about?”
 I do, indeed.
 The city itself.

 My Case for Urbanism